What are the three generations of Semiconductor Materials?

 Although we have now developed into the third-generation semiconductor materials, the first and second generation semiconductor materials have not been eliminated and are still widely used.
 Why did the emergence of the second generation not replace the first generation?
 Can third generation semiconductors completely replace traditional semiconductor materials?

 Silicon and compound semiconductors are two complementary materials.
 In the application of semiconductors, the two are often combined to take advantage of each other, so as to produce products that meet higher requirements, such as high-reliability, high-speed defense military products.
-Therefore, the first and second generation semiconductor materials are in a state of long-term common.
+Therefore, the first and second generation semiconductor materials are in a state of long-term commonality.

-However, the third generation of wide bandgap semiconductor materials has many excellent properties, which can break through the development bottleneck of the first and second generation semiconductor materials.
+However, the third generation of wide bandgap semiconductor materials has many excellent properties, which can break through the development bottleneck of the first and the second generation semiconductor materials.
 With the development of technology, the third generation is expected to completely replace the first and second generation semiconductor materials.